Currently recommended SheepShaver build for Mac OS X:01 February 2014 build

 SheepShaver will only run in 32-bit mode.
 If SheepShaver was already installed and set to run in 64-bit mode in an earlier OSX version, check the box "Open in 32-bit mode" in Finder Info panel for the SheepShaver application.

 There is an issue with macOS 10.12 Sierra (in fact with an additional new security feature in Sierra) that prevents a newly installed SheepShaver to run.
-The procedure to get it running is simply to copy the program to the desktop, remove the old program in the SheepShaver folder and move the new copy from the desktop to the SheepShaver folder.
+The procedure to get it running is simply to copy the program (only the SheepShaver application itself!) to the desktop, remove the old program in the SheepShaver folder and move the new copy from the desktop to the SheepShaver folder.